jagadeeshm007/Docker/Dockerfile-format.md

 docker run -p 3000:3000 my-node-app sh start.sh
 ```

 These steps and commands should help you get started with writing a Dockerfile and executing related commands.
-If you have a specific use case or need further assistance, feel free to ask!